Thai Red Curry with Edamame and Cashews – Vegan

 - 2-4 kaffir lime leaves optional

 - 2 tsp dried thai basil optional

-- 2 Tbsp chopped cilantro or green onion
+- 2 Tbsp chopped cilantro (stems and leaves divided)

 - 1/2 cup shredded carrots

 - Rinse brown rice.
 Add to large pot with 31/2 cups water and cover.
 Bring to boil over medium-high heat.
 Reduce heat to low and simmer for 45 to 50 minutes until rice is tender.

 - Heat oil over medium high heat in large deep pan or wok .

 - Sauté onions until clear.
 Add garlic, ginger, cilantro stems and chili peppers and sauté 1 minute until fragrant but not turning brown.

 - Add red curry paste, stir well and cook for 1 minute.

 - Stir in veggie broth and coconut milk.
 Rinse can well with 1/2 cup water and add to pan.
 Cook until heated through.